jcpny1/portfolio-analyzer/README.md

 * `rake db:migrate`
 * `rake db:seed`

+After a fresh install of seed data, the application should be showing a Total Gain/Loss of $179,565.842.

 ### Install npm packages
 * `cd client`
 * `npm install`  (the default responses are ok)